arneetsinghkalra/arneetsinghkalra/README.md

       	Hello, World!
 Welcome to my GitHub.
       	My name is Arneet Singh Kalra.
       	I'm a 4th year Software Engineering Student at McGill University.
-	I recently interned as a Software Engineering at Publicis Sapient (Summer 2021).
+	I recently interned as a Software Engineer at Publicis Sapient (Summer 2021).
       ");
 }
 ```